Our Management Team

 DAVID OCHUDZAWA, CREATIVE DIRECTOR

 David loves the idea of telling an interesting or important story using visual design.
 There’s nothing more rewarding than being part of a project that uses design to build bridges between ideas and understanding.
 David started his career as a Graphic Designer, in Sydney, Australia, and have been lucky enough to have my work take me around the world.
 His my roles as Senior Motion Designer and Art Director, He has worked with great teams and for clients in China, the USA, Germany, Nigeria, England, Afghanistan, the Ukraine and Canada.
 "I believe that collaboration creates great work, and I enjoy being involved in projects that contribute to the collective social good.
 I’m a documentary film nerd, and I have a passion for making videos that are educational, fun and accessible.
 I love turning “decent” into “remarkable”, “engaging” and “whoa”.
 David had the honour of being Design Lead for the film that won World Cinema Grand Prize Sundance – The Russian Woodpecker.
-David is always on the lookout for new and inspiring collaborations to embark upon, so please drop me a line to ask any question, comment on my work or just to say hello!
+David brings an amazing vision for the Live It brand and creative side.

 SARAH BERRY, ASSOCIATE DIRECTOR